ssedd1123/run-by-run/runLog/README.md

 ## Download shift log

+Let say you have a list of bad run from run-by-run QA code named `badrun.list`.

 Run `python3 shiftLog.py -i badrun.list -br newBadrun.list`

 When download is completed, an interactive interface appears where you can select if a run is good or bad.
 The final selected list will be saved to newBadrun.list.
 The corresponding shift logs will be saved to newBadrun.txt